 Put on the coffee or pull out the wine and dedicate a few hours to Dreaming and Visioning how your Exchange would stimulate the sharing of ideas, cultivate friendships and respond to your community's needs.
 What is the greatest concern in your community now?
 Is it unemployment?
 Transportation?
 Medical care?
 Food security?
 What population comes immediately to mind for membership?
 Would that be elders?
 Young families?
 Everyone?
 It's what works best for your neighbors.
 Why not ask them?

 LOCATE AN OFFICE SPACE:

 Find a site to donate (accountants call this "in-kind") an office and meeting space, a phone and computer.
 Having a workplace gives you a foundation from which to build your network.
 It can be a place of worship, a social service agency, an empty storefront, or the back of a business.
 It's important to be conscious in this decision.
 Be sure wherever you land represents inclusivity somewhere welcoming, without bias, and given willingly because the donor believes in this good work.
 Where you are meeting is a statement of the values of your program.

-EXPLORE THE SOFTWARE DEMOS:
+WATCH THE SOFTWARE OVERVIEWS: